-The PA Student must be able to: Demonstrate the ability to engage with a variety of other health care professionals in a manner that optimizes safe, effective, patient- and population-centered care.
+The PA Student must be able to: Demonstrate interpersonal and communication skills that result in an effective exchange of information, facilitating the acquisition of medical histories and provision of counseling in a diverse population of patients and their families.
+The PA student must demonstrate the ability to engage and effectively communicate with other health care providers on the interprofessional team in a manner that optimizes safe, effective, person- and population-centered care.